create and activate new virtual environment

 Change the default paths

-and uses that instead of the default
+pyaerocom searches in ~/MyPyaerocom for a file named paths.ini and uses that instead of the default

-in the pyaerocom installation directory (or at
+one in data/ in the pyaerocom installation directory (or at

 <https://github.com/metno/pyaerocom/blob/main-dev/pyaerocom/data/paths.ini>).

-and change paths to your needs with your favorite editor.
+To change paths, just run the command pya init and change paths to your needs with your favorite editor.